Maine Visuals

 🌲 Overview

-Most of these photos and sketches come from long, quiet walks where I was exploring the terrain, noticing small things, and enjoying the restorative effects of nature.
+Most of these photos and sketches come from quiet walks where I was exploring the terrain, noticing small things, and enjoying the restorative effects of nature.

 If you found this page through Postcrossing or a creative exchange: hello!